johnolawoyin14/eduttend/README.md

 NOTE2:-ALL THE ROUTES DEPEND ON THE OTHER DO NOT JUMP ANY, THE ROUTES ARE PROTECTED TO A LEVEL, IF U DONT LOGIN U WONT BE AUTHENTICATEDD
 ***Routes***
 1) /api/attendance/login
-    -under this route pass in the lecturers name to login -this will then return a json which you can use for everyother aspect of this project -u can access the courses and the id from this json
+    -under this route send in the registered lecturers image -this will then return a json which you can use for everyother aspect of this project -u can access the courses and the id from this json